Economy of Italy: The 1970s and 1980s: from stagflation to "il sorpasso"

 The 1970s were a period of economic, political turmoil and social unrest in Italy, known as Years of lead.
 Unemployment rose sharply, especially among the young, and by 1977 there were one million unemployed people under the age of 24.
 Inflation continued, aggravated by the increases in the price of oil in 1973 and 1979.
 The budget deficit became permanent and intractable, averaging about 10 per cent of the gross domestic product (GDP), higher than any other industrial country.
 The lira fell steadily, from Lire 560 to the U.S. dollar in 1973 to Lire 1,400 in 1982.

 The economic recession went on into the mid-1980s until a set of reforms led to the independence of the Bank of Italy and a big reduction of the indexation of wages that strongly reduced inflation rates, from 20.6% in 1980 to 4.7% in 1987.
-The new macroeconomic and political stability resulted in a second, export-led "economic miracle", based on small and medium-sized enterprises, producing clothing, leather products, shoes, furniture, textiles, jewelry, and machine tools.
+The new macroeconomic and political stability resulted in a second, export-led "economic miracle", based on small and medium-sized enterprises, producing clothing, leather products, shoes, furniture, textiles, jewellery, and machine tools.
 As a result of this rapid expansion, in 1987 Italy overtook the UK's economy (an event known as il sorpasso), becoming the fourth richest nation in the world, after the US, Japan and West Germany.
 The Milan stock exchange increased its market capitalization more than fivefold in the space of a few years.

 However, the Italian economy of the 1980s presented a problem: it was booming, thanks to increased productivity and surging exports, but unsustainable fiscal deficits drove the growth.
 In the 1990s, the new Maastricht criteria boosted the urge to curb the public debt, already at 104% of GDP in 1992.
 The consequent restrictive economic policies worsened the impact of the global recession already underway.
-After a brief recover at the end of the 1990s, high tax rates and red tape caused the country to stagnate between 2000 and 2008.
+After a brief recovery at the end of the 1990s, high tax rates and red tape caused the country to stagnate between 2000 and 2008.